Let me clear something up right away, because this trips up almost every property manager.

 The Three Signs You Actually Need to Modernize

-After reviewing over 1,000 contracts and walking through this decision with hundreds of property managers, here's when modernization is genuinely the right call:
+Across thousands of reviewed contracts and the decisions property managers face every day, here's when modernization is genuinely the right call:

 1. Your controller is obsolete and parts are unavailable